|

 Most genetically modified (GM) crops have genes inserted into their DNA, which can add toxins and allergens to food.
 For example, most GM corn produces a toxin linked with allergies and gut damage, leading to immune dysfunction.
 The most common GM crops include soy, corn, cotton, canola, sugar beets, and alfalfa.
 These crops, used as food for humans and animals, also contain high glyphosate residues (weed killer).
 Glyphosate is classified as a “probably human carcinogen” by the World Health Organization and can also lead to an autoimmune disease.

-Other Reasons for Rising Autoimmunity
+Other Reasons for Increasing Autoimmune Disease

 Other reasons for the increase in autoimmunity include food hybridization (wheat), food additives and colorants, processed salt, emulsifiers, solvents, sugars, and food glue.
 What is food glue?
 It’s a substance called microbial transglutaminase used in various food products to hold pieces of food together and improve appearance.
 When used to glue pieces of meat together, it is called “meat glue.”
 If a person has intestinal permeability (leaky gut), this substance can create an immune response and produce antibodies.
 These antibodies can react with human transglutaminases that play a role in some autoimmune diseases.